Baker RoofingContact Us

 All sloped roof systems have six basic components:

-- Roof covering: Composite shingles, Concrete tile, Clay tile, slate or metal.
+- Roof covering: Composite shingles, Concrete tile, Clay tile, or Metal.

 - Underlayment: Synthetic, felt or rubberized asphalt underlayment protects the sheathing from weather.

 - Sheathing: Plywood boards or sheet material that are fastened to roof rafters to cover a house or building.